What if a modern architectural estate could blend into its ridge top ocean view site and “disappear” into the natural topography?

 The clients desire an environmentally resilient Net-Zero home with resource efficient energy systems.
 The green roof and integration of the residence into the site achieves these aims.

 The rounded shape of the roof is sheared off in areas to open up walls to views for large entertainment and gallery spaces as well as intimate living and working spaces.
 The constantly shifting ceiling height creates a clear organizational strategy radiating from the center of the home.

 This slicing of the hilltop creates deep courtyard spaces, allowing the lower level to connect to the landscape and have sky and mountain views.
 A network of pathways and staircases connect the interior of the house with the site, winding their way up the rooftop and terminating in a viewing deck with 360-degree views.

-Using a series of curves that revolve around the center-point, a smooth undulated ceiling is generated on the underside of the concrete roof, producing a variety of spatial conditions.
+By interpolating between a series of profile curves that revolve around the center-point, a smooth undulated ceiling is generated on the underside of the concrete roof, producing a variety of spatial conditions.
 This sweeping ceiling continues to the edge of the building, creating unique framed views from within the structure.
 The geometry is then carved and punctured to create additional pathways, spaces, and openings for light and air.

 Robin Donaldson, AIA

 ShubinDonaldson at 2021 Venice Biennale Hosted by ECC